JukeHub/veritopia-media/README.md

 Simple things like changing the background are done halfway, but Lovable thinks it was completely done and returns an error.

+It got to the point where I was doing pseudo-agentic work, copying responses and error messages from Lovable and pasting into ChatGPT for help.

+ChatGPT understood what was going on, built prompts direcly for Lovable, which Lovable "understood" but kept trying the same fixes.

 #